CleverInsight/waddle-node-sdk/README.md

 `npm test`

-This runs a predefined command specified in the "test" property of a package's "scripts" object.
+This runs a predefined command specified in the "test" property of a package`s "scripts" object.

 ## Waddle Login

 ### Waddle Authentication and Authorization

-'getToken' method is used to get the token of waddle.
+`getToken` method is used to get the token of waddle.

 ## Buckets

 ### To create a bucket

-'createBucket' method is used to create a bucket.
+`createBucket` method is used to create a bucket.

 To create Bucked need to pass ,
         user_id